• Skip to primary navigation

 Showing dipping a lebkuchen cookie into melted chocolate.

-7. To glaze, mix the icing powder with water and dip the cookies in.
+To glaze, mix the icing powder with water and dip the cookies in.
+The thicker the mixture, the thicker the glaze.

-8. Then if you choose to add chocolate, you can now dip or drizzle the chocolate over the lebkuchen cookies!
+Then if you choose to add chocolate, you can now dip or drizzle melted chocolate over the lebkuchen cookies!
 Be sure to cool the chocolate covered ones on a non-stick baking sheet or they will stick to the tray (I know this from silly experience!)

 Rolling out the dough- The dough is quite sticky, so make sure the dough is chilled before rolling it out!
 If it's too wet, add a tiny amount of flour to help it out.